nkcr/parallella-computing/benchmark/machin-like-epiphany/README.md

 This program aims to compute machin-like approximation of pi and measure performance between host only implementation and host with epiphany implementation.

 This example only uses host and epiphany.
-To print in a stat way, provide `-D STAT`.
+To print csv data, provide `-D STAT`.

 to run